Menu

 What is Lift4Love today?

-Lift4Love is the public campaign home for the Nash family story, cancer-focused support, veteran-aligned community work, and a visible event fundraising model that supporters can review before they choose to help.
+Lift4Love is the public campaign home for the Nash family story, cancer-focused support, veteran-aligned community work, and a visible event support structure that supporters can review before they choose to help.
 The clearest starting points are the homepage, the About page, and the current featured event page.

 Who started Lift4Love?